-Massive ransomware attack hits 74 countries
+Massive ransomware attack hits 99 countries

+Avast said the majority of the attacks targeted Russia, Ukraine and Taiwan.
+But U.K. hospitals, Chinese universities and global firms like Fedex (FDX) also reported they had come under assault.

+Europol said Saturday that the attack was of an "unprecedented level and requires international investigation."

 The ransomware, called "WannaCry," locks down all the files on an infected computer and asks the computer's administrator to pay in order to regain control of them.
+The exploit was leaked last month as part of a trove of NSA spy tools.

-Researchers say it is spreading through a Microsoft (MSFT, Tech30) Windows exploit called "EternalBlue," which Microsoft released a patch for in March.
-A hacking group leaked the exploit in a trove of other NSA spy tools last month.
+The ransomware is spread by taking advantage of a Windows vulnerability that Microsoft (MSFT, Tech30) released a security patch for in March.
+But computers and networks that hadn't updated their systems were still at risk.

+In the wake of the attack, Microsoft said it had taken the "highly unusual step" of releasing a patch for computers running older operating systems including Windows XP, Windows 8 and Windows Server 2003.

-"Affected machines have six hours to pay up and every few hours the ransom goes up," said Kurt Baumgartner, the principal security researcher at Kaspersky Lab.
+"Affected machines have six hours to pay up and every few hours the ransom goes up," said Kurt Baumgartner, the principal security researcher at security firm Kaspersky Lab.
 "Most folks that have paid up appear to have paid the initial $300 in the first few hours."

 Sixteen National Health Service (NHS) organizations in the UK have been hit, and some of those hospitals have canceled outpatient appointments and told people to avoid emergency departments if possible.
+The NHS said in a statement on Saturday that there was no evidence that patient information had been compromised.

+In China, the internet security company Qihoo360 issued a "red alert" saying that a large number of colleges and students in the country had been affected by the ransomware, which is also referred to as "WannaCrypt."
+State media reported that digital payment systems at PetroChina gas stations were offline, forcing customers to pay cash.
-Spanish telecom company Telefónica was also hit with the ransomware.

-Spanish authorities confirmed the ransomware is spreading through the EternalBlue vulnerability and advised people to patch.
+Spanish telecom company Telefónica (TEF) was also hit with the ransomware.
+Spanish authorities confirmed the ransomware is spreading through the vulnerability, called "EternalBlue," and advised people to patch.

-"It is going to spread far and wide within the internal systems of organizations -- this is turning into the biggest cybersecurity incident I've ever seen," UK-based security architect Kevin Beaumont said.
+"It is going to spread far and wide within the internal systems of organizations -- this is turning into the biggest cybersecurity incident I've ever seen," U.K.-based security architect Kevin Beaumont said.

+Fedex said it was "experiencing interference with some of our Windows-based systems caused by malware" and was trying to fix the problems as quickly as possible.

+Russia's Interior Ministry released a statement acknowledging a ransomware attack on its computers, adding that less than 1% of computers were affected, and that the virus is now "localized."
+The statement said antivirus systems are working to destroy it.

 Related: NSA's powerful Windows hacking tools leaked online